 - Children with CHARGE often have vision challenges due to colobomas.

 - Colobomas can cause

-- o Visual field loss
+- Visual field loss

-- o Blind spots
+- Blind spots

-- o Acuity problems
+- Acuity problems

 - Light sensitivity

-- o Monocular vision
+- Monocular vision

 - Lack of depth perception

 - It is important to understand the extent of their vision loss

 - Hearing impairments and vestibular (balance) abnormalities affect the amount and quality of information received from the environment

 - Equilibrium triad (vision sense, balance sense, tactile/ proprioceptive senses) may be missing or impaired.